Best prepaid plans, Verizon vs AT&T vs T-Mobile and Sprint

 AT&T has the most balanced prepaid offers

-The second-largest US carrier also has very expansive coverage outside of big cities, casting a bit smaller net than Verizon, and has a bit cheaper prepaid prices to reflect on that, and we'd especially point out the $40 8GB plan as the one that does the job without breaking the bank.
+The second-largest US carrier also has very expansive coverage outside of big cities, casting a bit smaller net than Verizon, and has a bit cheaper prepaid prices to reflect on that, and we'd especially point out the $25 8GB plan, and the $45 a month unlimited as the ones that do the job without breaking the bank.
 AT&T's GSM network also means a much wider range of compatible phones.

-Verizon - no longer the most expensive, and still with great coverage
+Verizon - no longer too expensive, and still with great coverage

-America's largest carrier will grant you at least a bar or two from the cornfields of Illinois, to sweet home Alabama, but that superior network of towers will cost ya, starting at $40 for 3GB of prepaid data (AT&T gives you 8GB for that price).
+America's largest carrier will grant you at least a bar or two from the cornfields of Illinois, to sweet home Alabama, but that superior network of towers will cost ya, starting at $40 for 6GB of prepaid data (AT&T's unlimited is just $5 more).
 Verizon's unlimited prepaid plans are priced only a tad above comparable T-Mobile and AT&T ones, though, plus the carrier offers carryover data if you haven't blown through your allotment for the month.

 T-Mobile - former underdog is getting expensive

-The fourth-largest US carrier had the most affordable prepaid plan prices, including unlimited, but these are for legacy customers only.
+The fourth-largest US carrier had good prepaid plan prices, including unlimited, but these are for legacy customers only.
 Sprint Forward, the company's prepaid plans, are no longer accepting new customers as of now.
 The merger with T-Mobile may be just around the corner, though.